Information Bulletin: Incident and hazard reporting - electrical

 Examples of electrical hazards that should be reported to Technical Safety BC

-- Water in contact with or close proximity to exposed electrical equipment or work
+- Water in contact with, or in close proximity to exposed electrical equipment or work

 - Foreign debris or combustible material that presents a risk of fire or malfunction to the equipment

 - Unrepairable or unserviceable appliances that are in use or available for use

 - Incomplete electrical work that could result in a fire or exposure to electrical energy

 - Combustible material in close proximity to regulated equipment that has, or will cause the equipment to operate in an unsafe manner

 - unlicensed businesses or